-- An idea is to have large safety pins to attach socks together just before putting them into the hamper and then when taking them out of the dryer, take off the safety pin, fold and voila!
+- An idea is to have large safety pins to attach socks together just before putting them into the hamper and then when taking them out of the dryer, take off the safety pin, fold, and voila!
 Paired and happy together.

-- Remember that wet washcloths and towels need to be hung over a rack, door handle, edge of hamper, whatever, to allow them to dry so they cannot mildew or mold.
-Any wet item can also ruin other clothing if left wet and sitting on certain fabrics, hours, or extended amounts of time.
+- Remember that wet washcloths and towels need to be hung over a rack, door handle, edge of the hamper, whatever, to allow them to dry so they cannot mildew or mold.
+Any wet item can also ruin other clothing if left wet and sitting on certain fabrics, for hours, or extended amounts of time.

 - Dark colors

 When you begin the actual washing process, you will have choices of water level, from extra small or small, to large or extra-large; all depending on the type of washing machine you have.